-Where there is not enough evidence to charge you with drug importation, you may be charged with ‘possessing a marketable quantity of an unlawfully imported border controlled drug.’
+Where there is not enough evidence to charge you with drug importation, the prosecution may instead choose to charge you with ‘possessing a marketable quantity of an unlawfully imported border controlled drug.’

-For example, you may be charged with this offence if the police cannot prove that you imported the drugs, or where you collected the drugs after they had been imported.
+For example, you may be charged with this offence if the police cannot prove that you imported the drugs, or where they allege you collected the drugs after they had been imported.

-This is still a serious offence which may result in heavy penalties, however, with the help of our highly experienced drug law specialists, you can put yourself in the best possible position when it comes to fighting the charges.
+This is still a serious offence offence, but with the help of our highly experienced drug defence lawyers, you can put yourself in the best possible position when it comes to fighting the charges.

 Pleading Not Guilty

 - That a border controlled drug or plant was unlawfully imported

 - That you possessed that drug or plant

 - That you knew that the drug or plant was a border controlled drug or plant, or that you were reckless to that possibility.

 There are 3 categories of ‘border controlled drug’ offences that police can charge you with: